 - a.
-Students who do not have enough quality points within a core curriculum course have the opportunity to re-take that core curriculum course within the same school year.
-Once that student receives enough quality points in the course, staff will communicate with the parent/guardian, and the teacher(s) will submit a grade change for the failed course(s).
+Students who do not have enough quality points within a core curriculum course have the opportunity to re-take that core curriculum course within the same next school year. in lieu of electives.
+Once that student receives enough quality points in the course, personnel will communicate with parent/guardian and the teacher(s) will to submit a grade change for the failed course(s). grade level promotion within that core subject.
 Quality points are awarded based on letter grade and are defined in the Grading Policies and Practices. - b.
 Parents have the opportunity to explore summer programs that award credit recognized by the Florida Department of Education in the core class where the student is deficient. - c.
-Florida Virtual School is not an approved course recovery program at FAUS.
+Florida Virtual Student School is not an approved course recovery program at FAUS.